L4B0MB4/Teacrypt/README.md

 ## Ideas for the future:

-Right click on textbox to activate receipt anywhere
+Right click on textbox to activate teacrypt anywhere